savoirfairelinux/jami-project/README.rst

 It initializes and updates the submodules to set them at the top of their master branch.
 This is ideal to have the latest development version.

-However, in order to build a specific version of Ring, such as the Production one, please use
+However, in order to build a specific version of Jami, such as the Production one, please use

 .. code-block:: bash